 I was taught that companies were doing business with me and they really did not care who I worked for.
 This was proved to me when I switched over to DMSR and had been there for several months.
-One of my long time clients had switch their accounting process and had to ask me who I worked for.
+One of my long-time clients had switched their accounting process and had to ask me who I worked for.
 We had been working together for 2 years, but they did not know who I worked for.

 One of my advisers, David Cohen, is very passionate about the idea of developing your personal brand.
 I had the pleasure of passing his advice on this past week when I was presenting to 90+ people at the TAG Consulting Society.

 The topic was, of course, about social networking or what I sometimes refer to as “networking in your PJs.”
 I was asked about the line between our personal lives online and our business lives and expertise.
 I had 3 responses to that.

 1. I referenced my experience waiting on tables (another job I learned a lot from).
 I mentioned how I was a very good waitress but had the bad habit of not introducing myself.
 My husband (who was my boyfriend at the time) convinced me that people tip better when you allow them to get to know you a little and that starts with telling them your name.
 To me, people were there to get served their meals, but I learned that service came with an experience, which was unique based on each server’s personal brand.

 2. I asked how many people networked prior to the meeting.
 Of course everyone…so I asked during those conversations did they say anything personal about themselves, whether it was what the did over the weekend, restaurants they like, information about their family.
 We all blend our personal lives into our networking.
 It is how we connect on a more human level.

 3. The final point was when I referenced my wise and talented adviser and said that what I learned from him is that if my clients are expecting a personality other than the one I have, I can not help them and we would be wasting our time.